 Too often, when CIOs attempt to focus on using IT to optimize business costs, stakeholders see it as a defensive move.
 You’ll hear the heads of other business units mutter, “IT can’t find enough money to cut in its own budget, so they’re coming after ours.”

-Building an effective partnership with the CFO helps mitigate this issue, says Jim McGittigan, research vice president at Gartner.
+Building an effective partnership with the CFO helps mitigate this issue, says Jim McGittigan, Research VP, Gartner.

 “Generally speaking, CIOs haven’t demonstrated effective IT cost management to their CFOs’ satisfaction,” says McGittigan.
 “A lack of understanding of the contribution of IT to strategic business goals often leads to cost cutting and not true cost optimization.”